- About BBE

 PLEASE NOTE: This itinerary is intended to be a guideline only, weather days and necessary extra rest days are always a possibility whilst on a climbing expedition.

 Travel to Mendoza, Argentina (MDZ) typically takes 18 – 27 hours from the U.S. depending on your departure city, available connections, and flight times.
 Flights arriving in Mendoza should arrive on Day 1 of the itinerary in the afternoon.
 Departing flights may be booked for any time on the final day of the program.
+We suggest that you take an evening flight to Santiago, Chile, the day before the start of the itinerary, with a morning connection to Mendoza (you can also connect via Buenos Aires).

 A valid passport is required when traveling to Argentina.
-Your passport must be valid for 6 months beyond the expected return date.
+Your passport must be valid for six months beyond the expected return date.
 U.S. passport holders may stay up to 90 days without a visa.
 We suggest making a copy of the first two pages of your passport and keeping them in a separate bag as a backup.
 A copy should also be left with your emergency contact.

 Please confirm any current travel advisories/warnings as well as passport and visa requirements with the U.S. Department of State